My Midlife Wake-Up Call

 This is what prolonged stress does to a person.

 The medical term is “mental health crisis.”
 But honestly?
-Call it whatever you want—the truth was clear:
+Call it whatever you want — the truth was clear:

 The way I’d been doing life for 46 years wasn’t working.

-And probably never had.
+And never had.

 Learning to Rest and Rebuild

-Fast-forward 18 months from rock bottom.
+Fast-forward 2 years from rock bottom.

 With the help of an amazing therapist, I’m learning to rest, to quiet the constant hum of anxiety, and to be kinder to myself.